LittleByLittleLabs/Shell-Tutorial/Final.md

  - Number of sentences

     https://www.gutenberg.org/files/132/132.txt

+    Acceptence Criteria: Your script must read each line once.
+Please remember to use shell script best practices.

 **Four**:

 Write a script (Bash or Awk) which lists all the URLs referenced in www.google.com source code.

+Acceptence Criteria: Display all links (including relative, absolute, and http urls)

 **Five**: Extra Credit (10 pts)